pjakiela/ECON523/exercises/E6-TOT.md

 ### Question 4

-Now we want to output our results to Excel.
+Now we want to output our results to excel.

 #### Part (a)